ultreme/awesome-useless/README.md

 > Our definition of _"doing useless things"_ is to _"use skills and invest time or other resources to create useless things"_

+## Quotes

+* > It is a very sad thing that nowadays there is so little useless information. **Oscar Wilde**
+* > Music is essentially useless, as is life. **George Santayana**
+* > All art is quite useless. **Oscar Wilde**
+* > It is better, of course, to know useless things, that to know nothing. **Lucius Annaeus Seneca**
+* > If you can live a perfectly useless afternoon in a perfectly useless manner, you have learned how to live. **Lin Yutang**
+* > Failure was my biggest fear.
+So I came up with a setup that would guarantee success 100% of the time.
+With my setup, it would be nearly impossible to fail.
+Instead of trying to succeed, I was going to try to build things that would fail. **Simone Giertz**

 ## Websites

 * https://www.uselessfacts.net/